Last updated 10 am on 28 September 2020.

 9. Where needed, VPN should be configured for the staff member so that TIIS and intranet can be accessed from home.
 IT should try to collect unused/little-used laptops from labs to help staff who may be able to work from home.

 10. City travel is not in itself a basis for work-at-home.
-Longer travel, e.g., via local train, should be discussed with your reporting officer based on guidelines from the medical committee.
+Longer travel, e.g., via local train, should be discussed with your reporting officer based on guidelines from the covid response team.

 What to do if family members return home from outside Bangalore

-Family members travelling by AIR or ground transport should self-quarantine as per quarantine guidelines (link to item 1) to avoid possible community spread of disease
+Family members travelling by any means should self-quarantine as per quarantine guidelines (link to item 1) to avoid possible community spread of disease

-If you cannot quarantine yourself from the AIR travellers, then you should also self-quarantine 14 days both for international and domestic travel.
-In this case do NOT come to campus.
+If you cannot quarantine yourself from the AIR travellers, then you should also self-quarantine: This is 14 days both for international and domestic travel.
+It is imperative you do NOT come to campus.

-Make an appointment with the Medical Centre informing them of the situation and obtain explicit advice, and upon completion of the quarantine time, obtain permission for your return to the campus.
+Please inform the covid response team by filling a form at https://www.ncbs.res.in/visitor-screening/ and upon completion of the quarantine time, obtain permission for your return to the campus.

 (A) Guidelines on the use of mask while on the campus

 All individuals both staff and visitors must use a face mask while on campus.
-Masks are a key part of our protection against COVID-19, and must be properly used, as a directive from the Chief Medical Officer and the Medical team.
+Masks are a key part of our protection against COVID-19, and must be properly used, as a directive from the covid response team.

 Unfortunately, many people believe that they are in special locations where they do not need masks.

-Here is a FAQ with input from the Medical team:
+Here is a FAQ with input from the covid response team:

 - Please wear the mask in a manner such that it covers your mouth and nose.
 It is incorrect usage to have your nose not covered or to have the mask suspended under your chin.